joelamrom-dotcom/KASA/VERCEL_ENV_VARIABLES.md

 - `JWT_SECRET`
 - `NEXT_PUBLIC_BASE_URL`

-Email functionality will work without SMTP variables (it will log reset URLs to console in development mode).
+**Email Configuration:**
+- Email settings are stored in the database (configure via Settings page)
+- No environment variables needed for email!
+- Password reset emails will work once you configure email settings in the app

-Stripe functionality is optional and only needed if you're processing payments.
+**Stripe functionality is optional** and only needed if you're processing payments.